Port Barton Itinerary: What to do for 3 Days in Port Barton

 So, Port Barton has come a long way, and by the time you read this, maybe they’ll have paved all their roads.

-You can really see the local culture at night when the town really comes alive.
+You can see the local culture in the evening.
+That’s when the town comes alive.
 The church gets going, stalls open up selling everything the locals need from food to clothing, and the stadium becomes packed with locals watching a concert or a volleyball game.

 You’ll still come across cafes selling tourist fare like pizzas, mojitos, and vegetarian food within the first block or two from the beach.
 There’s even a coffee shop owned by an Italian selling amazing Italian coffee and gelato.